day8/lein-git-inject/README.md

 ## Latest Tag?

-So far we have said that a `version` is constructed using the "latest tag".
+So far, we have said that a `version` is constructed using the "latest tag".
 While that's often true, it is not the full story.

 The full truth is:
   1. what's used is the latest "version tag" found in the commit history
   2. where a "version tag" is a tag with a specific textual structure
-  3. that textual structure must matche the regex: `#"^version\/(\d+\.\d+\.\d+)$"`.
+  3. that textual structure must matche the regex: `#"^version\/(\d+\.\d+\.\d+)$"`
-  3. so, one of these "version tags" might look like: `version/1.2.3`  (a string `version/` followed by a semver)
+  3. so, one of these "version tags" might look like: `version/1.2.3`  (the string `version/` followed by a semver)
   4. you can override this default regex with your own which will recognise your own, alternative structure (see how below)

 So, this middleware will traverse backwards the history of the current commit looking for a tag which has the right structure (matches the regex), and when it finds one, it is THAT tag which is used to construct a version - it is that tag against which the "ahead count" will be calculated, etc.

 Sharp edges to be aware of:
   - if no matching tag is found then the "version" constructed will be `version-unavailable`
   - this middleware obtains the "ambient git context" by shelling out to the `git` executable.
-If this executable is not in the PATH, then you'll see messages on stderr and the `version` constructed will be `version-unavailable`
+If this executable is not in the PATH, then you'll see messages on `stderr` and the `version` constructed will be `version-unavailable`
   - this design does have one potential dark/confusing side which you'll probably want to guard against: misspelling your tag.
 Let's say you tag with `ersion/1.2.3` (can you see the typo?) which means the regex won't match, the tag will be ignored, and an earlier tag (without a typo) will be used.
 Which is not what you intended.
 And that's bad.
-To guard against this, you'll want to add a trigger (Github action ?) to  your repo to verify/assert that any tags added conform to a small set of allowable cases like `version/*` or `doc/.*`.
+To guard against this, you'll want to add a trigger (Github Action ?) to  your repo to verify/assert that any tags added conform to a small set of allowable cases like `version/*` or `doc/.*`.
 That way any mispelling will be flagged because the tag would fail to match an acceptable, known syructure.
 Something like that.
   - `lein release` will massage the `version` in your `project.clj` in unwanted ways unless you take some action (see the "Example" below regarding how to avoid this unwanted behaviour)

 ## The Three Steps